AnomalyInnovations/toolbeam-cli/README.md

 ### tb project rm \<id\>

 Removes a project and all their tools.
 The tools in the project will also be removed from any users that have them.
-This command cannot be undone, please use with caution.
+This command cannot be undone; please use with caution.

 **Arguments**